ItsMayar/WireShark/README.md

 <br />
 <b>HTTP/1.1</b>
 <br />
 It supports sending multiple requests in a single packet without waiting for server responses, reducing latency and enhancing efficiency.
-However, the server must return responses in the order received to ensure data integrity.
+However, the server must return responses in the order received, which can be problematic if responses are delayed or lost, potentially impacting data integrity and overall performance.
 <br />
 <br />
 <img src="https://i.imgur.com/OX5Sxff.png" height="80%" width="80%" alt="Wireshark"/>